usharesoft/appcenter-docs/end-user/en/source/pages/migration/data-synchronization.rst

 At the end of the migration process, you can synchronize the running migrated instance with the source machine data.

-.. warning:: This feature is only available for CentOS scans without overlay.
+.. warning:: This feature is only available for scans without overlay for the following Operating Systems:

+  * CentOS 6, 7
+  * Debian 7, 8

 From the scan detail view, you can get the instructions to synchronize your data by clicking the ``Synchronize`` button.